-Figure 5: Media Usage Hours (US)5
+Figure 5: Media Usage Hours (US)

 Competitive industry dynamics and integration trends are driven by competition for content and the commercial desirability of leveraging content into different product offerings and multiple distribution channels.
 The strategic aim for media businesses is to build brands and durable relationships with customers.
-Once established, such a customer base allows for the progressive development of new services and products and consequently the ability to increase average revenue per user.10 As an example, the Harry Potter franchise of seven books will become eight movies, numerous video games, a theme park, and musical, as well as a wide range of merchandise from clothing to knitting books to collectables.
-This has driven the Harry Potter total brand value to an estimated US\$15 billion and amassed a US\$1 billion fortune for its author.^{11,12}
+Once established, such a customer base allows for the progressive development of new services and products and consequently the ability to increase average revenue per user.
+As an example, the Harry Potter franchise of seven books will become eight movies, numerous video games, a theme park, and musical, as well as a wide range of merchandise from clothing to knitting books to collectables.
+This has driven the Harry Potter total brand value to an estimated US\$15 billion and amassed a US\$1 billion fortune for its author.
+11,12 growth and small sale figures.
+For instance, in 2007 E-books had net unit sales of 56,396 while audio books, the second smallest category, had net unit sales of 182,162 (Figure 6).
+Factors such as poor readability, format incompatibility problems, and high price points, as well as cultural values and norms have proven to be largely insurmountable to date.

 Another attempt to leverage digital technology with publishing has been the E-Book category.
-Despite high expectations, E-books have not been the 'killer application' that was imagined at the turn of the century, with sharply declining growth and small sale figures.
-For instance, in 2007 E-books had net unit sales of 56,396 while audio books, the second smallest category, had net unit sales of 182,162 (Figure 6).
-Factors such as poor readability, format incompatibility problems, and high price points, as well as cultural values and norms have proven to be largely insurmountable to date.13
+Despite high expectations, E-books have not been the 'killer application' that was imagined at the turn of the century, with sharply declining

-Figure 6 - E-Books14
+Figure 6 - E-Books

 These shifts and pressures in the book publishing industry structure have resulted in consolidation through increased merger and acquisition activity (Figure 7).
 An illustrative example of how these forces are influencing strategy was the merger between AOL, the leading Internet provider in the US at the time, and Time Warner, a major multinational media company with interests in TV and cable networks, magazines, book publishing, music, and movies.
-Approved in 2000, this merger combined the digital distribution strength of AOL with the broad content of Time Warner.10
+Approved in 2000, this merger combined the digital distribution strength of AOL with the broad content of Time Warner.